tid3xzaiss/nova-nv-tide/README.md

-# NOVA (NV) | TIDE – Token of Digital and Ethical Identity
+# NOVA (NV) | Token of New Digital and Ethical Identity

 **“Each human being has the right to own their own identity.” — ZAISS**

-NOVA (NV) is a decentralized digital identity project focused on restoring sovereignty, security, and ethical transparency in the digital world.

-TIDE stands for **Token of Digital and Ethical Identity** – a new category of crypto asset that does not compete, but completes.
+NOVA (NV) is a decentralized digital identity project focused on restoring sovereignty, security, and ethical transparency in the digital world. a new category of crypto asset that does not compete, but completes.
 It does not divide, it connects.
 It does not impose, it flows.

 ### Core Principles
 - **Transparency**